jkhongusc/usctransitgateway/tgw-manager/README.md

 # usctransitgateway::management-scripts component
 Management scripts for the USC transit gateway project.
 Customer information is stored in dynamoDB table.
 Create scripts for:
-- transit gateway: resource share the tgw to a single account
+- transit gateway: resource share (invitation) the tgw to a single account
-- transit gateway: resource share the tgw to a multiple accounts.
+- transit gateway: resource share (invitation) the tgw to a multiple accounts.
 Compare attachments in dynamoDB vs attachments on the tgw.
 Send resource shares to missing VPCs
 - transit gateway: report attachments in dynamoDB vs attachments on the tgw
 - TBD

+## IAM prerequisites
+Need to create an IAM role to apply to EC2 that has these policies:
+- AmazonS3FullAccess
+- AmazonEC2ReadOnlyAccess
+- TGWTableRead (custom policy)
+- RAM (resource access manager - all read/write access - custom policy to-be-created)

 ## DynamoDB scan - test script